Skip to main content

 Precipitation is an important part of the Earth’s water cycle.
 Drizzle, rain, snow, sleet and hail are all different kinds of precipitation.
 All precipitation starts as water vapour.
 This condenses into droplets that fall from the sky.
 Some droplets stay liquid.
 Other droplets freeze.

-In the clouds, small water droplets bump into each other to form larger droplets.
-Eventually, these become so heavy that they fall to Earth.
+Raindrops start when water vapour condenses on tiny dust particles.
+Then, these small water droplets bump into each other to form larger droplets.
+Eventually, they become so heavy that they begin falling to Earth, gathering more water as they go.
 When the air is unstable, more and more droplets collide, resulting in bigger raindrops.
 Raindrops can measure from 0.1 mm all the way to 9 mm.
 That’s a pretty big raindrop!

 Freezing rain can happen when the temperature near the ground is close to 0°C, but the air above is warmer.
 The rain does not have enough time to freeze as it falls, but it turns to ice the instant it lands.